7 Practical Applications of IIoT in Industrial Automation

 2. Prevent the label printer from running out of paper

 In the logistics sector or packaging industry, it’s fatal when a machine runs out of labels.
-To prevent this situation, service technicians need to be notified well in advance before this happens.
+To prevent this situation, service technicians or operators need to be notified well in advance before this happens.

-The sensor’s data counter triggers an alarm, allowing the technicians to take immediate action to prevent stagnation.
+The sensor’s data counter triggers an alarm, allowing the operator to take immediate action to prevent stagnation.
 A push notification or email alert on their smartphone, or a vibration of their smartwatch, ensures that the responsible people receive the message on time.
 In other industries such alarm notifications can be life-saving.

 3. Publish new functionalities on the HMI screen for customers abroad